iamseonghoon/iamseonghoon/README.md

 ### ✨ Technical skills
 - Spoken Languages: Korean, English
-- Programming Languages: C, C++, Python, JavaScript, Java
+- Programming Languages: C, C++, Python, JavaScript, Java, SQL
 (Also, I have some experience with Go, Kotlin, Ruby, C#, PHP, and so on.)